RobotNinjaScripts/RSBot-Scripts/README.md

 ================

-NOTE: Not all of these scripts are avalible on the Powerbot SDN, however they may be added later.
+NOTE: Not all of these scripts are avalible on the Powerbot SDN or this respository, however they may be added later.